 Previous Golden Gate Seminary master’s degree applicants/students: Your permanent application/student file already contains transcripts from colleges and universities.
 You must only arrange for transcripts for any additional studies you have done at colleges, universities, and seminaries since your last application to Golden Gate Seminary.

 Details for International Students

-you select).
+- Application deadline is five months prior to the start of the first seminar (date will vary depending upon which track you select).
 On this date, we will need – at a minimum – your application and the application fee.
 Remaining required materials may be submitted after this date.

-All required items (transcripts, essays, etc.) must be received before final processing of your application.
+- All required items (transcripts, essays, etc.) must be received before final processing of your application.

-When the application file is complete, the director or associate director will review the material, conduct a phone-call interview with you, and make a recommendation to the D.Min.
+- When the application file is complete, the director or associate director will review the material, conduct a phone-call interview with you, and make a recommendation to the D.Min.
 Committee.

-We will inform you after the final determination.
+- We will inform you after the final determination.
 In some cases, the D.Min.
 Committee may ask you to defer your application to a later cohort (which does not guarantee acceptance).